S. Korea Investigators Recommend Yoon Be Charged With Insurrection, Abuse Of Power - UrduPoint

 S. Korea Investigators Recommend Yoon Be Charged With Insurrection, Abuse Of Power

-Seoul, (APP - UrduPoint / Pakistan Point News - 23rd Jan, 2025) South Korean investigators recommended Thursday that impeached President Yoon Suk Yeol be charged with insurrection and abuse of power, as they handed over the results of their probe into his ill-fated declaration of martial law to prosecutors.
+Seoul, (APP - UrduPoint / Pakistan Point News - 23rd Jan, 2025) South Korean investigators recommended Thursday that impeached President Yoon Suk Yeol be charged with insurrection and abuse of power, as they handed prosecutors the results of their probe into his ill-fated declaration of martial law.

-The official charges against Yoon were "leading an insurrection and abuse of power", the Corruption Investigation Office said after a 51-day probe into his December 3 attempt to suspend civilian rule.
+Yoon should be charged with "leading an insurrection and abuse of power", the Corruption Investigation Office said after a 51-day probe into his December 3 attempt to suspend civilian rule.

-The CIO said it "decided to request the Seoul Central District Prosecutors' Office file charges against the sitting President, Yoon Suk Yeol, in connection with allegations including leading insurrection".
+The CIO said it had asked Seoul prosecutors to "file charges against the sitting President, Yoon Suk Yeol" accusing him of conspiring with his former defence minister and other military commanders to "disrupt the constitutional order."

-Yoon had "conspired with the former Minister of National Defense and military commanders on December 3, 2024," it said.

 The leader, currently suspended from duties, "declared martial law with the intent to exclude state authority or disrupt the constitutional order, thereby inciting riots".

-Under the South Korean legal system, the case file of the suspect -- identified as "Yoon Suk Yeol: president" -- will now be handed to prosecutors, who have 11 days to decide whether to charge him, which would lead to a criminal trial.
+Under the South Korean legal system, his case file -- identified as "Yoon Suk Yeol: president" -- will now be handed to prosecutors, who have 11 days to decide whether to charge him, which would lead to a criminal trial.

-The prosecutor's office has "complied with the CIO's request for a case transfer," the investigators said.

 Yoon was arrested in a dawn raid last week on insurrection charges, becoming the first sitting South Korean head of state to be detained in a criminal probe.

-South Korea was plunged into political chaos by Yoon's botched martial law declaration, which lasted just six hours before lawmakers voted it down.
+South Korea was plunged into political chaos by his botched martial law declaration, which lasted just six hours before lawmakers voted it down.
 They later impeached him, stripping him of his duties.

-Since his arrest, Yoon has refused to be questioned by the CIO, which is in charge of the criminal probe.

 Yoon's security detail also "obstructed searches and seizures, including access to secure communication devices like classified phones," Lee said.

-The CIO said it had decided, in view of Yoon's efforts to block their investigation, it would be "more efficient" for prosecutors to handle the case, as they have the authority to indict suspects.
+As a result, investigators have decided it would be "more efficient" for prosecutors to handle the case.

-His lawyers have repeatedly said the CIO has no authority to investigate insurrection.

-Yoon's legal team said Thursday that they urged prosecutors to "conduct an investigation that adheres to legal legitimacy and due process."
+Yoon's legal team said Thursday they urged prosecutors to "conduct an investigation that adheres to legal legitimacy and due process".

 Recent Stories